 ● Summer solstice at the Little Saint Bernard pass: the magic of the Summer solstice at the cromlech is a unique experience to be lived from a privilege point of view: clouds permitting, when the sun sets behind the Lancebranlette saddle a shadow advances and casts some particular outlines right in the cromlech.

-● Fête des Bergers at the Little Saint Bernard pass: organised every two years on the Sunday that follows the feast of the Assumption (15th August), this event is related to the past, when the Valdôtain and French shepherds met for the cattle market.
+● Fête des Bergers at the Little Saint Bernard pass: organised every two years in August, this event is related to the past, when the Valdôtain and French shepherds met for the cattle market.
 Today this event is rather important also because during that day one of the “Batailles de Reines” preliminary heat is held.

 ● Celebrations for Santa Margherita at the foot of Rutor: from the hamlet of La Joux the participants walk first towards the Deffeyes mountain hut and then to the small chapel of San Grato and Santa Margherita, built on a promontory that dominates the lake to avoid the floods that lashed the town in the XVI century.